 taking time out travelling.
 With not much to go on it can be hard to make these decisions.

 Get started - If you don't know where to start, or you are at the begining of working out your plan, talking to a Careers Adviser can make things a lot clearer.
-An indepth appointment with an Adviser with specialist knowledge about your degree and associated career areas, could make all the difference and help you work out what to do next.
-The Careers Service is open throughout the summer, with bookable appointments.
-Find more information in the Getting Started guide.
+An indepth appointment with an Adviser with specialist knowledge about your degree

 Moving forward - If you don't know how to take your ideas forward, you're having difficulty making up your mind about an opportunity, or you don't know how a decision will impact on your prospects, the Careers Service can help you to work these things out with tailored information, advice and guidance.
-You can also find out more about a career sector or the specifics of different job roles.
+You can also find out more about a career sector or the specifics of different job roles

 More study? - Further study is another option a lot of graduating students think about.
 The Careers Service can help with finding the right course, putting together applications, looking at funding options and evaluating career prospects.
 For more information see the blog post: Further study?
 Or already enough?